 Even if a website visitor doesn’t provide a name or e-mail address, you may be collecting personal information if you can tie the information you collect to a specific device or household.
 If you can see that someone has visited your website 3 times on the same device, there’s a good chance you have collected identifiable device information.

-Next let’s discuss what it might mean to buy, receive, sell, or share this information.
-When you think about your business’s various points of collection of personal information from California consumers, be sure to consider these common scenarios:
+Next let’s discuss what it might mean to buy, sell, or share this information.

-Many businesses find that it isn’t straightforward to determine whether they meet the 50,000 consumers threshold under the CCPA.
+Many businesses find that it isn’t straightforward to determine whether they meet the 100,000-consumers threshold under the CCPA.
 Does every collection of information count toward the threshold?
 How do I determine who is a California consumer versus a non-California consumer?
-Do I count a consumer twice if I collect information from them while they are using different devices?
 How can I ensure I am calculating the “right” number?
-Below we walk through an example of how a business might answer these questions to determine if it meets the 50,000 consumers threshold.
+Below we walk through an example of how a business might answer these questions to determine if it meets the 100,000 consumers-threshold.

-Let’s say Haute Loaf, a business selling bread-themed clothing, earned $2.1 M in revenue in the past 12 months and has an online store only.
-Haute Loaf uses Facebook Pixel on all pages of their website, and they use the information tracked via Pixel for a commercial purpose.
-Haute Loaf had 300,000 unique web visitors in the past 12 months.
+Let’s say Haute Loaf, a business selling bread-themed clothing, earned $2.1 million in revenue in the past 12 months and has an online store only.
+Haute Loaf uses Facebook Pixel on all pages of their website, and they use the information tracked via Pixel to deliver interest-based advertising on other sites.
+Haute Loaf had 600,000 unique web visitors in the past 12 months.
 It uses Google Analytics to establish that in the past 12 months, 16% of its web visitors were associated with California-based IP addresses.

 Disclaimer: This content is provided for general informational purposes only and does not constitute legal advice.
 This content is not a substitute for obtaining legal advice from a licensed attorney.
 The information on this page may be changed without notice and is not guaranteed to be complete, correct or up-to-date, and may not reflect the most current legal developments.